jeeva58/Book-Review-website/README.md

 # Book-Review-website
-Basic web development project using HTML and CSS
+Basic web development project using HTML and CSS - a website that contains basic details about books and their summary and review